Coby Mayo

 ANALYSIS

-First base is the best defensive fit for the 22-year-old, but he's likely blocked at that position since Ryan Mountcastle and Ryan O'Hearn are under team control through at least 2025.
+First base is the best defensive fit for the 22-year-old, but he's blocked at that position since Ryan Mountcastle and Ryan O'Hearn are under team control through at least 2025.
 Even the hot corner is blocked by Ramon Urias and potentially Jordan Westburg, which leaves Mayo, who is Baltimore's top prospect, with a difficult path to immediate playing time.
 Whether it's him or one of the Orioles' other position players, Mayo may not have a significant role in the majors next season without a trade.

 See All MLB Rumors